AI Search Optimization Case Studies for Auto Parts

 What we did next to optimize for AI

 Hedges & Company was getting positive results, so the AI search optimizations continued in December 2024.
 Now there was a significant increase in traffic.
-Hedges & Company added more schema, did a bit of “secret sauce” (hey, we can’t give everything away!) and added an llms.txt file.
-That file is a “mark down” file and, while it’s technically still in the proposal stage to be an AI standard, a lot of forward-thinking websites use it.
+Hedges & Company added more schema, did a bit of our “secret sauce” (hey, we can’t give everything away!) and added an llms.txt file.
+That file is a “mark down” file and, while it’s technically still in the proposal stage to be an AI standard, a lot of websites use it.
 It was first proposed as a standard by Jeremy Howard, an entrepreneur and technologist from Australia.
+We have had minimal results from adding an llms.txt file to the Hedges & Company website as a test, and it rarely gets crawled.

 NOTE: Also see How to Optimize for AI Search and The Future of AI in the Automotive Industry.

-AI Search Optimization Case Study #2 (The control to #1)
+AI Search Optimization Case Study #2 (the control)

-At first, actually nothing was done.
-To make this whole project scientific, this site is the control: no optimizations.
+To make this whole project scientific, this site is the control: no optimizations in the beginning.
 This chart shows the exact same time period as the one in case study #1.
 Clearly, there is very little change in referral traffic until AI optimizations started in February 2025.

-AI liked what happened.
+AI liked what we did.
 AI referral traffic increased 200% from February to March 2025.

 Google clearly liked it, too, as you can see from this screenshot out of Google Search Console.
 This query used regex to filter for only the pages that were optimized for AI.